 We started with a prominent guerrilla archiving event at the University of Toronto, organized by Michelle Murphy, Patrick Kielty, and Matt Price, which has spurred a series of similar events around the US.
 With extensive involvement from librarians and computer programmers, the initiative brings together expertise on environmental politics—especially environmental justice—with archival, data management, and software development skills.

-Trump has hand-picked a wide range of extremists when it comes to environmental policy.
 Our approach relies on existing tools as much as possible while creating open-source programs and protocols as needed.
 With more than 100 participants, the Toronto event nominated over 3,000 pages on the Environmental Protection Agency (EPA) website to the End of Term Archive, developed a browser extension to streamline the data harvesting process, and worked on other software and protocols to better orchestrate future efforts.
 With an outpouring of support from tech communities we have been able to greatly expand our objectives beyond the EPA.

 Much work remains to be done, but we have captured a significant proportion of federally maintained environmental data.
 We are also running weekly page captures of tens of thousands of federal web URLs so we can systematically analyze the Trump transition’s environmental aspirations and damage.
 Essentially, we are creating both an infrastructure for publicly maintained data resilience and a big data archive for tracking the restriction of environmental evidence.